Creating a New Kind of Doctor

 About

-Joel T. Adler, M.D., MPH, is an assistant professor of surgery in the Department of Perioperative Care in the Division of Abdominal Transplantation.
-He specializes in kidney and pancreas transplantation in both children and adults, with a particular interest in highly sensitized recipients and peritoneal dialysis access.
+Joel T. Adler, M.D., MPH, is an assistant professor in the Department of Perioperative Care and its Division of Transplant Surgery.
+He specializes in kidney and pancreas transplantation, with a particular interest in highly sensitized recipients and peritoneal dialysis access.

-Adler’s research focuses on increasing equity in access to care for historically vulnerable populations through the use of technology, increasing the use of marginal organs and novel methods to improve the evaluation and waitlisting process associated with transplantation.
+Adler’s research focuses on increasing equity in access to care for historically vulnerable populations through the use of technology, large-scale policy evaluations in transplantation, community-based participatory research and novel methods to improve the evaluation and waitlisting process associated with transplantation.

 Adler earned his medical degree with honors in research from the University of Wisconsin-Madison School of Medicine and Public Health and his master’s in public health from the Harvard T. H. Chan School of Public Health.
-He completed a residency in general surgery at Massachusetts General Hospital.
-He completed his fellowship in abdominal transplantation at the University of Wisconsin.
+He completed a residency in general surgery at Massachusetts General Hospital, and he completed his fellowship in abdominal transplantation at the University of Wisconsin.